 Sediment-hosted deposits are major ore producers in the world, but unlike the ICB, most tend to be Pb and Zn rich.
 Some sediment-hosted deposits that contain Cu also contain Co – notably, the deposits of the Katanga province of the Democratic Republic of the Congo (DRC) and the adjoining Zambian Copperbelt deposits.
 Significant differences exist between deposits in these west African deposits and the ICB, whereas many intriguing similarities are found between ICB deposits and Sullivan, Canada, and Mount Isa and Broken Hill, Australia.

 The ICB is currently known to host several Co-Cu deposits within several sequences of metamorphosed, mafic volcaniclastic rocks.
-The ICO encircles the inactive Blackbird mine and encompasses the Ram, Sunshine and East Sunshine deposits and more than a dozen underexplored prospects and exploration targets.
+ICO encircles the inactive Blackbird mine and encompasses the deposits and more than a dozen underexplored prospects and exploration targets.